mongodb-labs/mongo-perl-driver/INSTALL.md

     $ perl Makefile.PL

 This will report any missing prerequisites and you will need to install them all.
-You can then `make`, etc. as usual:
+You can then run `make`, etc. as usual:

     $ make
     $ make test